libcpr/cpr/advanced-usage.md

 ```
 {% endraw %}

-Most often, PUTs are used to update an existing object with new or modified data.
+Most often, PUTs are used to update an existing object with a new object.
 Of course, there's no guarantee that any particular API uses PUT semantics this way, so use it only when it makes sense to.

 ## Other Request Methods